MirrorInSpanish/Mirrormon/README.md

 # Mirrormon
-An unfinished virtual pet console written in the Python language - a work in progress.
+A virtual pet console written in the Python language - a work in progress.